Shedding light on dark matter spikes through refractive neutrino masses

 If the neutrinos were massless, then the detection time would read as $t_d=t + D$.
-However, due to the finite mass of the neutrinos, a time delay $\Delta t$ is induced, leading to $t_d=t+D+\Delta t$.
+However, their finite mass induces a time delay $\Delta t$, leading to $t_d=t+D+\Delta t$.
 Typically, detectors are sensitive to the time difference between the $i$-th event and the first one detected, $\delta t_d^i$, so the common parameter $D$ drops out.
 Hence, the time of detection for the $i$-th event can be related to the time of emission as $\delta t_d^i= t^i + \Delta t$, where the emission time of the first event is set to zero by default.

-Fig.~\ref{fig:ev_rates_DUNE} represents the time distribution of the detected $\nu_e$ events in DUNE, integrated over energy and assuming $m_{\rm vac} = 0$ (green dotted line) eV and $m_{\rm dark} = 0.2$ eV in both IO (top panels) and NO (bottom panels).
+Fig.~\ref{fig:ev_rates_DUNE} represents the time distribution of the detected $\nu_e$ events in DUNE, integrated over energy and assuming $m_{\rm vac} = 0$ eV (green dotted line) and $m_{\rm dark} = 0.2$ eV in both inverted ordering (IO, top panel) and normal ordering (NO, bottom panel).
 Our choice of $m_{\rm dark}$ has been taken considering the expected projected bound from KATRIN \cite{KATRIN:2021dfa,KATRINCollaborationKATRINCollaboration2005_270060419}.
 The total number of expected events in each scenario is given by $R \equiv \int R(t,E)\,dt\,dE$, where $t \equiv t_d \in [0, 9]$ s.

 The effect due to the presence of a DM halo, in the absence of a spike, along the neutrino path is considered (magenta dashed line), as well as the one induced by crossing DM spike regions (solid lines), evaluated for different spike density normalizations $\gamma$.
-The presence of DM halos shifts the expected SN neutrino flux to later times, depending on the neutrino energy, resulting in a spread-out detection rate at late times, especially for lower energy neutrinos.
+The presence of DM halos shifts the expected SN neutrino flux to later times, resulting in a spread-out detection rate at late times, especially for lower energy neutrinos.
 This effect is further enhanced in presence of DM spike regions.
-As expected, the effect is more distinct for the neutronization phase as compared to the other phases, where the emission time dominates over the delay.
-We have checked that our results agree with those in~\cite{Ge:2024ftz} in the absence of a DM spike.
-The results indicate that a measurement of a finite delay time can be translated into a statement on the refractive neutrino mass and the DM spike.
-We discuss these results in the next sections.
+As expected, the effect is more distinct for the neutronization phase (zoom boxes) as compared to the other phases, where the emission time dominates over the delay.